 Renewal

-In Tennessee, you don’t have to renew your sales tax permit.
+In Utah, you don’t have to renew your sales tax permit.

 A resale certificate is a document that allows businesses to buy products without paying sales tax on them, as long as they plan to resell those items to customers, who will then pay the tax.
 As a seller, you can also accept resale certificates from others looking to buy for resale.

-You can fill out the Streamlined Sales and Use Tax Certificate of Exemption if you would like to get sales tax exemption for multiple states simultaneously or access the resale certificate provided by the Tennessee Department of Revenue after you receive your sales tax permit at TNTAP.
+You can fill out the TC-21 Exemption Certificate provided by the Utah State Tax Commission after you receive your sales tax permit.
+You can also fill out the Streamlined Sales and Use Tax Certificate of Exemption if you would like to get sales tax exemption for multiple states simultaneously.
 If you don’t want the hassle of registering, sign up for our all-inclusive service that includes sales tax registration.

 Need help?
-Read our blog: How to Get a Tennessee Resale Certificate for your Business
+Read our blog: How to Get a Utah Resale Certificate for your Business

 The Streamlined Sales Tax (SST) is an initiative to simplify and standardize sales tax regulations across multiple states.
-Tennessee has been a party to this program since October 1, 2005, meaning it follows the uniform rules and definitions established by SST.
+Utah has been a party to this program since October 1, 2012, meaning it follows the uniform rules and definitions established by SST.

-Check with the Tennessee Department of Revenue for the most current information on Tennessee’s participation in the Streamlined Sales Tax initiative.
+Check with the Utah State Tax Commission for the most current information on Utah’s participation in the Streamlined Sales Tax initiative.

-In Tennessee, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
+In Utah, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
 To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs.
-Use TaxHero’s Tennessee Sales Tax Calculator to compute for sales tax.
+Use TaxHero’s Utah Sales Tax Calculator to compute sales tax.

 Here’s an example.
-Suppose an out-of-state seller satisfies the economic nexus criteria in Tennessee and sells to a customer in Nashville, TN, with a ZIP code of 37013.
+Suppose an out-of-state seller satisfies the economic nexus criteria in Texas and sells to a customer in Salt Lake City, UT, with a ZIP code of 84105.
 In that case, the seller has to charge the customer a total sales tax, which can be broken down as follows:

 |